Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C.

 Mintz Levin has a full-time pro bono coordinator and a pro bono committee.
 The firm, at all levels, is "extremely committed to pro bono work; you really get the impression that the firm puts its money where its mouth is on its pro bono policy," we were told.
 Mintz Levin received the state bar's pro bono award this past year.
 Pro bono work is not only fully credited, it is applauded.
 "Young associates can expect senior partners to know of- and congratulate- such simple pro bono victories as getting a restraining order extended," one insider remarked.
 The firm's pro bono emphasis remains on domestic violence issues, "although it has expanded recently to include other areas (e.g., political asylum cases).
 Any pro bono work that you want to do is usually approved; the only limit is your creativity," a second contact observed

-Duties: The candidate will work with senior lawyers within the tax team supporting public and private companies in sophisticated business transactions throughout the country.
-Work on domestic and international merger and acquisition transactions; advise clients in both fund formation ...
+The candidate will work closely with senior lawyers and corporate team supporting public and private companies in sophisticated business transactions throughout the country.
+Would support the firm’s venture capital, securities and mergers and acquisitions practi...

 New Legal Jobs in Last 7 Days